Sunday, May 29, 2011

 Since I wanted to get away from the concrete jungles of Gurgaon, I opted for a cruise holiday.
 As luck would have it, the ship was invaded by several families in group tours.
 Given that meals are included and people have paid for it, meal time is full paisa vasool time.
 Its good fun to sit and observe dispassionately.
 Some pile their plates to last for days, and wolf it down in two minutes flat.
 Appears as if it was their last meal on earth!
 Children amazed by the assortment of juices available, mix liquids and swirl glasses, spilling it on others.
 The mothers meanwhile strategize new ways of procuring beagles for the kid who overslept and couldn’t make it for the breakfast.

-While travelling in a coach to a distant island, I had no choice but to sit next to not one, but two, honeymooning couples.
+While traveling in a coach to a distant island, I had no choice but to sit next to not one, but two, honeymooning couples.
 Double the fun!
 Now, I had two options.
 One was to enjoy the live action and meander back to my hey-days decades ago.
 The other was to resign to my fate, close my eyes and doze off.
 I chose the second one.

 Ahead in the coach was a cute little chap who just had to go every two hours.
 The mother was baffled, “Why does he have to go so often?”
 Well dear, if he is shoving cookies from one end something has to emerge from the other end.
 Right?